srajma/drafts/old/political_history.md

+# A political history of premodern India (1200 BC - 1756)

 A brief walkthrough of Indian political history, focusing on the actually important things rather than just the stuff there are more tertiary sources on/that historians care more about.

 **Table of Contents**